Taylor Review Pilot

 The pilot is open to all faith groups who manage listed places of worship (PoW) and meet the eligibility criteria.
 This pilot aims to test the impact of fabric support officers focussing on maintenance and repair of historic fabric and community development advisers helping to increase engagement beyond the worshipping community in both an urban and rural context.

 The pilot includes funding for the delivery of workshops aimed at promoting best practice in the maintenance of historic buildings and value of developing strong links with the local community.
-We will carry out a separate tender exercise to recruit a consultant to deliver these workshops.

 The minor repairs fund aims to address the physical deterioration of historic fabric by encouraging a ‘stitch in time’ approach to doing urgent minor repairs to reduce the likelihood of a building becoming ‘at risk’.

 For further information, or to sign up for email updates, please contact us at taylorpilot@HistoricEngland.org.uk.